Randolio/randol_carmeet/README.md

 The LS car meet.
 This place absolutely fascinates me from GTA Online and like usual, I wanted to recreate it.
 After countless hours reading decomp, translating and testing I have managed to piece together a almost perfect replica from GTA Online.

+Alternatives folder provides other configs created by other people using different MLO's.
+Please read them if you wish to use them.
+Not providing support.

 **Information**:

 * Every vehicle along with it's set modifications and cosmetics has been placed into it's position for the IPL.